SystemsApproach/sdn/switch.rst

 	the control plane yet!
 What we've covered so far is complex with or without SDN.
 That's because we're working at the SW/HW boundary, and the hardware is designed to forward packets at rates measured in Terabits-per-second.
-This complexity use to be hidden inside proprietary devices.
+This complexity used to be hidden inside proprietary devices.
 One thing SDN has done is put pressure on the marketplace to open up that space so others can innovate.*